 Fiscal policies that aim to boost consumer spending in recessions have been tried in many countries in recent years.
 The nature of these policies has varied widely, perhaps because traditional macroeconomic models have not provided plausible guidance about which policies are likely to be most effective.

-But a new generation of macro models has shown that when microeconomic heterogeneity across consumer circumstances (wealth; income) is taken into account, the consequences of an income shock for consumer spending depend on a measurable object: the ‘intertemporal marginal propensity to consume’ (‘IMPC’).
-Fortuitously, new sources of microeconomic data, particularly from Scandinavian national registries, have recently allowed the first reasonably credible measurements of the IMPC (Fagereng, Holm, and Natvik (2021)).
+But a new generation of macro models has shown that when microeconomic heterogeneity across consumer circumstances (wealth or income) is taken into account, the consequences of an income shock for consumer spending depend on a measurable object: the intertemporal marginal propensity to consume (IMPC).
+Fortuitously, new sources of microeconomic data, particularly from Scandinavian national registries, have recently allowed the first reasonably credible measurements of the IMPC (Fagereng, Holm, and Natvik, 2021).

 This combination of developments makes it possible, really for the first time, to conduct quantitatively credible structural analyses of the likely effectiveness of alternative consumption stimulus choices.